irumiha/lambda-serve/README.md

 ### Minimal dependencies

-With everything included the dependencies are:
+With everything included, the dependencies are:

- - Jetty
+ - Jetty or simply use the embedded OpenJDK HTTP server
  - jsoniter for JSON (de)serialization
  - slf4j and I recommend Scribe for logging
  - Tyrian or Scalatags